List of Tohoku Initiatives

 Website E-Mail

-The ZENKON Bath project of Architect Tadashi Saito of Marugame City, Kagawa Prefecture and skilled volunteers is sending baths from Kagawa to areas in Tohoku damaged by the earthquake and tsunami.
+Project of Architect Tadashi SAITO and skilled volunteers were sending baths from Kagawa to areas in Tohoku.
 The bath is built using conventional wooden post-and-beam construction.
-Since building the first ZENKON bath in Sanriku Town, Miyagi Prefecture on April 5, twelve have been built through June 13.
-Blueprints are open source. (日本語 only)
+After building the first ZENKON bath in Sanriku Town, Miyagi Prefecture on April 5 2011, 12 more have been built through June 13.
+Blueprints are open source.
+The project is no longer continued. (日本語 only)

 Based in: Kagawa